hoangsvit/eplus.dev/cmel2m6ou000u02jx5h0x6asj.md

 ## Task 4.
 Observe job and pipeline progress

 1. Go to [Dataflow console](https://console.cloud.google.com/dataflow?project=) to observe the job's progress.

 2. Click **Refresh** to see the job and the latest status updates.

 ![Dataflow page displaying the information of the pubsubtogcs 0815172250-75a99ab8 job](https://cdn.qwiklabs.com/RaFJBrjeoXO0jVCQnlfbGKRYp05LNneSpbqnQ25%2Fe1Y%3D align="left")

 3. Click on the job name to open the job details and review the following:

 *   Job structure

 *   Job logs

 *   Stage metrics

 ![Job page displaying the Job summary information](https://cdn.qwiklabs.com/YeS%2F3aBHYjhizSJQJEXcyk9hnJrvKY%2FtACSZQyx%2FVVY%3D align="left")

 You may have to wait a few more minutes to see the output files in Cloud Storage.

-4. You can see the output files by navigating to **Navigation menu** &gt; **Cloud Storage**, and clicking on your bucket name and then clicking **Samples**.
+4. You can see the output files by navigating to **Navigation menu** > **Cloud Storage**, and clicking on your bucket name and then clicking **Samples**.

 ![Bucket details page displaying the output file information](https://cdn.qwiklabs.com/1ZT3gmwJfLUDUAgaZeSpzvhp89P5EwPP0P0Du662wk4%3D align="left")

 5. Alternately, you can exit the application in Cloud Shell using **CTRL+C** (and for the Python option, type `exit`), and then execute the command below to list the files that have been written out to Cloud Storage:

 ```apache